ava-labs/avalanche-docs/docs/subnets/hello-world-precompile-tutorial.md

 yarn
 ```

-Let's see if our test contract passes!
-We need to get a local network up and running.
-A local
-network will start up multiple blockchains.
-Blockchains are nothing but instances of VMs.
-So
- when we get the local network up and running, we will get the X, C, and P chains up (primary network)
- as well as another blockchain that follows the rules defined by the Subnet-EVM.

 #### Step 7.2: Add Genesis

-To spin up these blockchains, we actually need to create and modify the genesis to enable our
+To run our HardHat test, we will need to create a Subnet that has the Hello World precompile activated, so we will copy and paste the below genesis file into: `./tests/precompile/genesis/hello_world.json`.

-HelloWorld precompile.
-This genesis defines some basic configs for the Subnet-EVM blockchain.
-Please and copy and paste the below code snippet (genesis) into `/tmp/subnet-evm-genesis.json`.
-Note this should not be in your repository, but rather in the `/tmp` directory.
+Note: it's important that this has the same name as the HardHat test file we created in Step 7.1.

 ```json
 {